sdesai/rxjs-webpack-test/README.md

 };
 ```

-Although this would fix it for this test case, it doesn't work as a general solution
+Although this would fix it for this test case, it doesn't work as a general solution.

-That is, if someone had "rxjs-webpack-test" as a dependency in this case, they would have to point to "./node_modules/rxjs-webpack-test/node_modules/rx/dist/rx" which is unmanageable and messy, and not something libraries which depend on RxJS can tell their users to do.
+That is, if someone had `rxjs-webpack-test` as a dependency, they would have to point to `./node_modules/rxjs-webpack-test/node_modules/rx/dist/rx` to fix the RxJS which is bundled with `rxjs-webpack-test`, which is unmanageable, and fragile if mutliple libraries depend on RxJS, and not something libraries which depend on RxJS can tell their users to do.

-2. Hack RxJS's package.json post install (again, messy)
+* Hack RxJS's package.json post install (again, messy)

-3. Have WebPack avoid AMD parsing specifically for the RxJS files (again, messy and unmanageable)
+* Have WebPack avoid AMD parsing specifically for the RxJS files (again, messy and unmanageable)